Virbula/pve-kernel-build/README.md

 # Virbula pve-kernel-build
 Automated PVE Kernel Build With Docker Containers, used by the Virbula team for building and customizing the PVE Kernel for experimentation.

 Important Note: You need to make sure you docker instance provides enough disk space for the container.
 On Docker Desktop, this is a resource limit setting you can set in the Settings configuration section.
+Currently you need roughly 80GB of disk space in the container to build the PVE Kernel inside the container.

 # License